 Pupils must travel to and from school and arrive at school in full school uniform.
 School uniform must be worn from the start of the day and for all lessons - the only exception being practical PE classes.
 If a pupil’s activity involves a sport, then school PE kit must be worn.

-Uniform should be worn for all trips and visits, and Parents’ Evenings unless an alternative has been authorised by the Principal, Senior Head of Chapter or the Head of Chapter.
+Uniform should be worn for all trips and visits, and Parents’ Evenings unless an alternative has been authorised by the Principal, Head Teacher or Head of Year.

 The full uniform policy is available under the policies section of the website.